-I’m often asked which apps I use and recommend to students and other guitar instructors.
-Here are a few that I really dig.
-I’ll keep updating this list as I discover more useful apps.
+I’m often asked which apps I use and recommend to students and other musicians.

 Music Memos is the latest music app from Apple, and it’s free and super easy to use.
 It offers a tuning feature, and it allows you to *simply* record and archive your song/groove ideas.
 But it also helps you develop your groove by adding bass/drum loops to your jams.
 You can alter those loops and even upload them into Garage Band (see below) for more of a good time.
 (When I was young and I had a song idea, I had to use my phone’s answering machine.)

-I sure wish I had had Garage Band when I was first learning guitar.
+I sure wish I had Garage Band when I was first learning guitar.
 Besides being able to record and share your own songs using multiple tracks with different instruments, it helps you learn how to write songs and play in a band.
 Students work on big concepts like time, instrumentation, music production, and song forms.
-To get the most out of the app, hook your electric guitar up to your device using the iRig.
+To get the most out of the app, hook your electric guitar up to your device using the Apogee Jam.
 Garage band is also my favorite tuner and metronome/drum machine for practicing.
-Go practice!

-Speaking of Korg (one of my favorite companies), here’s another gem they have produced.
+Speaking of Korg (one of my favorite companies), Gadget is another gem they have produced.
 Create songs or grooves that can stand on their own, or input them into Garage Band and develop them further with your awesome guitar skills.
-Go practice!

 Susan Palmer teaches jazz, blues, and rock guitar styles in Seattle and via webcam.
 Since 2006, she has been the guitar instructor at Seattle University.
 Palmer created and taught, “The Rock Project” at Cornish College of the Arts from 2010-15, and she was music instructor at Seattle Girls School for the 2016-17 school year.
 Palmer is the author of, The Guitar Lesson Companion Method Book Series which is used by teachers and students in over 10 countries, including faculty at Berklee College of Music.
 Her extensive collection of lesson videos and jam tracks are available for free on YouTube.
 Palmer’s current and former students perform regularly throughout the country, including these Seattle venues: The Comet, The High Dive, Skylark, Neumos, The Hard Rock Cafe, Chop Suey, The Tractor Tavern, The Rendezvous, The Sorrento Hotel, The Crocodile, The Mix, Cafe Racer, The Edgewater Hotel, The Sunset, and other private events.